scoskey/m0037/notes.md

 **Theorem** (Soundness and completeness theorems, version I) Let $T$ be a theory and let $\sigma$ be a sentence.
 Then $T\models\sigma$ if and only if $T\vdash\sigma$.

 The right-to-left implication is the soundness theorem and says anything we can deduce is true, or that deductions are *sound*.
 The proof is just the same as the proof in the case of propositional logic, and simply involves checking that the logical axioms and modus ponens are semantically valid.
-The right-to-left implication is the completeness theorem.
+The left-to-right implication is the completeness theorem.

 We will actually study the completeness theorem in another form.
 Recall that a theory $T$ is syntactically consistent if $T\not\vdash\sigma\wedge\neg\sigma$.
 Recall also that $T$ is semantically consistent if there exists a model of $T$.